sijinli/sijinli.github.io/_posts/2016-06-16-CVPR2016-reading-note.md

 Therefore, the effective receptive field for each grid prediction node is the full image.

 Each grid will predict B bounding box (B=2).
-During training, the object with highest IOU with the grid will be assigned to a specific predictor (say, the first predictor).
+During training, the object with highest IOU will be assigned to a specific predictor of a grid (say, the first predictor).

 comments: I am really curious how B affect the performance.